openstack-archive/infra-manual/doc/source/developers.rst

   git review

 and again you should see a url that links to your patch.
-Viewing the patch you should see a new patchset as patchset 2 below your original patchset 1, you should not see a new change.
+Viewing the patch you should see a second version of your first patchset not a new patchset.

 Development Workflow
 ====================